Rights in connection with pregnancy, birth and adoption

 If only the father or co-mother is entitled to parental leave, he or she receives the full parental benefit period, except the total of nine weeks reserved for the mother before and after giving birth.
 This applies to both birth and adoption.
 The father or co-mother can commence the benefit period as of week seven after the birth In the event of adoption, the parental benefit period commences with the takeover of care.

 If the father or co-mother postpones taking out the parental period, he/she will have fewer weeks covered by NAV.
 In order for the father or co-mother to be entitled to parental benefits in these situations, the mother must either be in work, in approved full-time education, have confirmation from a doctor that she is completely dependent on help in order to care for the child or participating in an introductory programme or qualification programme.
+Regardless, the father/co-mother are entitled to benefits for a period of 8 weeks with no requirement that the mother is involved in a relevant activity.

 Each parent is entitled to additional leave of up to twelve months.
 There is no entitlement to parental benefit when taking additional leave.